logo for best-norman-rockwell-art.com

 No amount of information is going to make that needle feel any better, though!

-Maybe the doctor will just sneak up behind the boy and make the shot quick and painless.
+Maybe the doc will just sneak up behind the boy and make the shot quick and painless.
 Well, maybe quick, anyway!

 Of course, as with any Norman Rockwell painting, the setting is completely accurate.
 From the balance scales to the paraphenalia on the counter all the way down to the tile floor and two chairs in the examining room, every little detail of a doctor's office in the late 50's is perfectly captured.

-This painting is also Rockwell's treatment of a common situation in the doctor's office.
+This painting is also Rockwell's treatment of a common situation in the physician's office.

-Usually, in the doctor's office, it is the older patient carefully examining the credentials of the younger doctor.
+Usually, in the doctor's office, it is the older patient carefully examining the credentials of a younger doctor.
 As stated above, this action is just human nature.

 Norman Rockwell's Before The Shot (1958)